 How long it takes for a tortoise depends on various elements.
-How healthy it is, how attached it was to its old home (in the case of adult adoption), the species and its personality all contribute to how long it can take for your tortoise to warm up to you.
+How healthy it is, how attached it was to its old home (in the case of adult adoption), the species, and its personality contribute to how long it can take for your tortoise to warm up to you.
 No shortcut can make a tortoise love you faster.

 Certain tortoise species are a lot friendlier than others.
 Sulcatas, Russians, and Hermann’s are species that are considered to be friendly.
-Because they aren’t as afraid as other species, they have no problem approaching people and accepting massages relatively quickly.
+Because they aren’t as afraid as other species, they have no problem approaching people and accepting rubs relatively quickly.